• Oct 07, 2025

 • Suraj Mandir: This temple is dedicated to the Sun God.
 This temple is a unique architectural marvel.

-• Gita Mandiris a cave complex believed to have been used by the Pandavas during their exile.
+• Gita Mandir is a cave complex believed to have been used by the Pandavas during their exile.
 The temple's primary deity is Lord Krishna, a central figure in Hinduism.

 See also: 10 Most Iconic Temples in Maharashtra

-How to reach the Somnath temple
+How to Reach the Somnath temple?

 By train: